eclipse-archived/codewind-docs/docs/_documentations/remote-install-operator.md

 $ kubectl create -f ./deploy/crds/codewind.eclipse.org_codewinds_crd.yaml
 ```

-9\.
+11\.
 Deploy the Codewind operator into the cluster:

 `$ kubectl create -f ./deploy/operator.yaml`

 ## 2. Configure the default configuration map
 1\.
-The Codewind operator default settings can be found in the configuration map [`https://github.com/eclipse/codewind-operator/blob/master/deploy/codewind-configmap.yaml`](https://github.com/eclipse/codewind-operator/blob/master/deploy/codewind-configmap.yaml) file.
-Save this file to your system.
+The Codewind operator default settings can be found in the configuration map `./deploy/codewind-configmap.yaml` file.

 2\.
 Modify the file setting the `ingressDomain` value to one specific to your cluster.
 The ingress domain is appended to any routes and URLs created by the operator.
 The ingress must already be registered in your DNS service and must resolve correctly from both inside and outside of the cluster.